boschresearch/soundsee-background-domain-switch/README.md

 # Background-Domain-Switch (BDS) for Robust SED

-An implementation example for adopting the BDS data augmentation approach proposed in this paper (paper link will be available soon).
+An implementation example for adopting the BDS data augmentation approach proposed in this paper (paper link: https://www.isca-speech.org/archive/pdfs/interspeech_2023/lin23_interspeech.pdf).
 The work is presented and published in Interspeech'23.
 This repository will demonstrate on how to apply BDS using [DCASE Challenge-Task4](https://dcase.community/challenge2022/index) as example.

 ## Purpose of this Software